History of the WWII Collections

 The records of the several hundred Chinese trials involving Japanese defendants are still sealed in the archives of the People's Republic of China.
 Our ongoing acquisition program has succeeded in acquiring a substantial amount of trial records from other archival sources in Japan, Taiwan, and the United State.

 WWII European Theater Document Archive

-The collection of microfilm recently transferred from Center to SUL contains substantial records from the European Theater and particularly the major program of trials conducted at Dachau by the US Army.
+The collection of War Crimes Studies Cetner microfilm transferred from the Center to SUL contains substantial records from the European Theater and particularly the major program of trials conducted at Dachau by the US Army.
 The confrontation with the past in divided Germany after 1945 presents one of the most complex cases of transitional justice in the postwar period.
 There is first the fact that, at least until 1951, the reckoning with past injustice was for the most part imposed, guided, or supervised by outside conquering powers rather than by internal forces which had overthrown the previous regime.
 Second, the occupying powers exercised their authority in four separate occupation zones, each with its own administration and political goals, as well as its own approach to coming to terms with the Nazi era.
 The Center has collaborated for over a decade with the University of Marburg, Germany, to compile information on the post-WWII war crimes trials in Europe.